Ballarat: Renewable energy

 The Ballarat region has a rapidly growing renewable energy industry, in particular due to its abundant wind energy, attracting significant investment and generating revenue for local landholders and local councils.
+Ballarat is predicted to be Victoria's largest energy supplier by 2040, powering millions of homes through renewable energy due primarily to its booming wind farming industry.
 The region is also a source of bountiful geothermal energy, solar power and biomass although to date, only its wind, solar and hydroelectricity has been harvested commercially.
 All local commercially produced electricity is sent to the National Electricity Market.
+Ballarat is home to BESS, the first large-scale, grid-connected battery in Australia.
+Completed in 2018 it was built to store renewable energy to help meet critical peak demand.

-Wind energy is generated by local wind farms.
-The largest, Waubra Wind Farm, completed in 2009, is capable of producing enough electricity to power a city 3 to 4 times the size of Ballarat.
-Other significant nearby wind farms include Mount Mercer, completed 2014, which produces enough energy to power 100,000 homes, equivalent to Ballarat's population.
-The first community-owned wind farm in Australia, the Hepburn Wind Project at Leonards Hill, completed in 2011, produces the equivalent amount of electricity used by the town of Daylesford.
+There are more than half a dozen wind farms in the region with many larger farms planned.
+Waubra Wind Farm 35 km north west, completed in 2009, is capable of producing enough electricity to power a city three to four times the size of Ballarat.
+Other significant nearby wind farms include Mount Mercer 20 km south, completed 2014, which produces enough energy to power 100,000 homes, equivalent to Ballarat's population.
+The first community-owned wind farm in Australia, the Hepburn Wind Project at Leonards Hill 35 km north east, completed in 2011, produces the equivalent amount of electricity used by the town of Daylesford.
+Lal Lal Wind Farm 20 km to the east was completed in 2019 has 64 turbines.
+Stockyard Hill Wind Farm 35 km to the west completed in 2022 and has 157 turbines.

 Hydroelectricity is generated at White Swan reservoir micro hydro plant established in 2008 and producing the equivalent electricity needs of around 370 homes.
 Ballarat Solar Park, opened in 2009 at the Airport site in Mitchell Park, is Victoria's first ground-mounted, flat-plate and grid-connected photovoltaic farm.
 Built by Sharp Corporation for Origin Energy, it is 14993 sqm and generates the equivalent electricity needs of around 150 homes.